 Assault Charge

-One situation where an assault may be upgraded from simple to aggravated is if a weapon was involved.
+One situation where an assault may be upgraded from simple to aggravated is if a firearm or other deadly weapon is involved.
 If a person was waving a gun while making a threat, they could face an aggravated assault charge.
 Another instance in which the charge could be raised is if the assault was a threat of murder.

 Battery Charge

-A simple battery is a misdemeanor charge.
-If, however, the battery results in a serious injury, then the accused could face a charge of aggravated battery causing serious bodily injury.
+A simple battery is a misdemeanor.
+However, if the battery results in a serious injury, then the accused could face a charge of aggravated battery causing serious bodily injury.
 Like aggravated assault, this charge is a wobbler.
-Whether you are charged with a misdemeanor or a felony will likely depend upon the extent of the victim’s injuries.
+Whether you are charged with a misdemeanor or a felony will likely depend on the extent of the victim’s injuries.

 Penalties for Assault and Battery Charges

-Whatever the charge, the consequences for any assault or battery conviction can be severe.
-It is important to have an experienced criminal defense lawyer on your side to help protect your rights.
+Whatever the exact charge, the consequences of any assault or battery conviction can be severe.
+That’s why it’s important to have an experienced criminal defense lawyer on your side to help protect your rights.

 Penalties for an Assault Charge